GabrielaFort/FORT_Hybrid_LUAD_2024/README.md

 Bulk RNA-seq (GSE281963), scRNA-seq (GSE281964), and ChIP-seq (GSE281961)

 ### Code Availability
 Original code and data analysis methods associated with this manuscript are available in this repository or within the methods desribed in our manuscript.
-ChIP-seq analysis was performed using the [SnyderLab_ChIPseq pipeline] (https://github.com/GabrielaFort/SnyderLab_ChIPseq/tree/main).
+ChIP-seq analysis was performed using the [SnyderLab_ChIPseq pipeline](https://github.com/GabrielaFort/SnyderLab_ChIPseq/tree/main).